-The following report from the Aberdeen Press and Journal, dated 24 May 1899 shows how the Craigellachie hotel has lost its original charm — despite the custard reboot (feature photo dated 1921).
+The following report from the Aberdeen Press and Journal, dated 24 May 1899 shows how the Craigellachie hotel has lost none of its original charm — despite the custard reboot (feature photo dated 1921).

 THE DEVELOPMENT OF CRAIGELLACHIE

 A party of Aberdonians spent e delightful week end at Craigellachie Hotel where -the extended and improved accommodation is making the place become increasingly popular a resort for tourists, anglers, and other in search of recreation and pure invigorating air, along with the most romantic and varied scenery.
 Since Mr James Edgar, so long known most respected at the host of the Gordon Arms Hotel transferred his capital and his business energies to the picturesque banks of the Spey at Craigellachie he has not only enlarged the accommodation of the hotel by the addition of about twenty rooms, but he has brought the culinary department, to the highest perfection both in mechanical arrangements and in skilled management while the introduction of an installation of acetylene gas, and the construction of is spacious recreation room and several verandas, balconies and cosy corners, from which magnificent views of the Valley of the Spey are obtained, have greatly enhanced the pleasure and comfort of visitors.
 Indeed, in all departments of the hotel , Mr Edgar, who its ably assisted by his family, has brought to bear all that his exceptional experience and fine taste can suggest for the provision of the most convenient and comfortable quarters for his guests.
 The hotel is of course of quite modern construction throughout, but the two recent extensions contain the latest features and both externally and internally have greatly improved the handsome property.

 BRIDGE FROM TIIE HOTEL